 Spoke at ValioCon 2016

 Huang is pronounced, Hwah-ng, all one syllable.
+There are 75 million of us, just saying.

 If you’re emailing about advice (coffee or a phone call), I’m prioritizing time with my family and my own projects this year.
 I’m happy to answer questions by email.
 It might take me a minute to reply, but it’s the best way to get in touch with me.
 Send me a message through my contact form.